huyasann/Virtual-Context-Manager/README.md

 # Virtual-Context-Manager
-An additional extension made based on the existing large model's context window, we call it VCM.
+An additional extension made based on the existing large model's context window, we call it VCTX.